spaceshark123/NeuralNetwork/README.md

 # Neural Network Implementation in Java

-This project provides a flexible and extensible implementation of a stochastic gradient descent feedforward neural network in Java, wrapped up in a console user interface with a realtime accuracy graph visualizer while training.
+This project provides a flexible and extensible implementation of a multithreaded stochastic gradient descent feedforward neural network in Java, wrapped up in a console user interface with a realtime accuracy graph visualizer while training.
 The neural network is designed to be easy to use and customize, making it a valuable tool for various machine learning and deep learning tasks.

 ## Table of Contents